NickTech03/osticket-prereqs/README.md

 </p>

-This is the **First** part of a four-part osTicket lab.
-In this repository, we will walk through the prerequisites, installation, and validation of osTicket step by step.
-You will learn how to deploy and configure osTicket on a Windows 11 Azure virtual machine by setting up a web server (IIS), installing PHP and a MySQL database, and turning on important features like IMAP.
-After downloading the osTicket files, updating a few configuration settings, adjusting file permissions, and creating a database using HeidiSQL, we will use an osTicket web-based installer to complete the setup and launch a working helpdesk portal.
+This is the **FIRST** part of a four-part osTicket lab.
+In this section, we go step by step through the prerequisites, installation, and validation of osTicket.
+You’ll set up osTicket on a Windows 11 Azure virtual machine by installing IIS (the web server), PHP, and a MySQL database, plus enabling features like IMAP for email tickets.
+After downloading the osTicket files, you’ll update the config, set the correct permissions, create a database in HeidiSQL, and finish everything using the osTicket web installer to launch a working helpdesk portal.

 </p>

 - **osTicket: Prerequisites, Installation, and Validation**